palasso/archstrap/README.md

 Check **again** how you configured `archstrap.sh`

-Run `bash archstrap.sh` and pray you picked the **correct partition**.
+Run `bash archstrap.sh` and pray you picked the **correct partitions**.

-After the process finishes have a quick look in case there were any errors and if the process was successful reboot to the installed system.
+After the process finishes have a quick look in case there were any errors and if the process was successful **configure systemd-boot (check section below)**.
+Afterwards you can reboot to the installed system.

 Run `bash aurstrap.sh` and since the rest of the system is in a useable state you can use what you got so far.